ShayZheng/TagTag/README.md

 # TagTag
 This is a Modern Image Storage Service which applied AWS, RESTful API, React and Node.js.
+The Zip file contains all the source code.